johanbrook/johanbrook.com/src/posts/2019-03-30-using-figmas-api-to-sync-colours.md

 date: 2019-03-30
 location: A kitchen table in Stockholm
 excerpt: How I used Figma's web API to sync colours with a CSS codebase, to close the gap between design resource and the implementation.
-keywords:
-  - figma
-  - api
+tags:
-  - tailwind
+    - dev
     - css
-  - colors
 ---

 **Design systems** have become popular recently.
 Even if you don't need a full blown one, it might